ibm-cloud-docs/discovery/building-kg.md

 ## Service requirements

 During the beta release, Knowledge Graph functionality and the methods associated with it are only available for service instances that are subscribed to **Advanced** plans, **Premium** plans, and all dedicated environments.

+This beta feature is currently supported in English only, see [Language support](/docs/services/discovery/language-support.html#feature-support) for details.

 ## Collection requirements